The Grower’s Guide to Plant Sap Analysis

 pH

-People always seem to confidently state that sap pH will forecast disease susceptibility at low readings and insect susceptibility at higher readings.
+For years I’ve heard people confidently proclaim that sap pH will forecast disease susceptibility at low readings and insect susceptibility at higher readings.
 (Or something like that).

 Is there any evidence of this?